Using Linux’s memfd_secret syscall from the JVM with JEP-419 JEP-454

-speculative attack by preventing the kernel from being able to peek at memory
+speculative attacks by preventing the kernel from being able to peek at memory

 segments created by this system call.

-In this article I will leverage the API introduced ⸺ well, still incubating ⸺ of JEP-419 (Project Panama).
-JEP-419 has been delivered as part of JDK 18.
+In this article I will leverage the FFM API introduced by JEP-454 (Project Panama).
+This API has been delivered as part of JDK 22.

 While this article will focus on Linux, the same concepts apply to other OSes